bnb-chain/bsc-snapshots/README.md

 ### mainnet(monthly update)

-Full Snapshot: [mainnet-geth-pbss-20250104](dist/mainnet-geth-pbss-20250104.csv), records the info of split snapshot, including file name, URL, MD5, and size.
+Full Snapshot: [mainnet-geth-pbss-20250104](dist/mainnet-geth-pbss-20250104.csv), it records snapshot parts with FileName, URL, MD5, Size infos.

 ### testnet(update every 4 months)

-Full Snapshot: [testnet-geth-pbss-20241203](dist/testnet-geth-pbss-20241203.csv), records the info of split snapshot, including file name, URL, MD5, and size.
+Full Snapshot: [testnet-geth-pbss-20241203](dist/testnet-geth-pbss-20241203.csv), it records snapshot parts with FileName, URL, MD5, Size infos.

-### Download
+### download

 You can download the mainnet or testnet files separately in the list and unzip them in a same directory.
 Or you can use the following script: